MURALS Inc. MACHINE PAINTING SHOW @ART ROTTERDAM 2020

-Rutger de Vries will be installing a construction of water pipes on the contemporary wall.
-Instead of water, the paint will flow through it.
-There are 2500 small holes in the pipes, according to a thought-out scheme the paint will be ‘loosed’ from these holes per series of pipes.
-The paint will create a structure that will be built up layer upon layer.
+Rutger de Vries has installed a construction of water pipes on the contemporary wall.
+Instead of water, paint flowed through it.
+There were 2500 small holes in the pipes, according to a well thought-out scheme the paint was ‘loosened’ from these holes per series of pipes.
+The paint created a structure that was built up layer by layer.

-The ‘release’ takes place from noon on Wednesday 5 February.
-The result can be seen until Friday 7 FEB up to 19.00 hrs.
+The ‘release’ took place from noon on Wednesday 5 February.
+The result could be seen until Friday 7 FEB up to 19.00 hrs.

 Ash Keating (AU)